 How to Fix TypeError: descriptors cannot not be created directly

-To fix the TypeError: descriptors cannot not be created directly error, you have two solutions.
+Diagram of How to Fix TypeError: descriptors cannot not be created directly

 export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python